zodakzach/to-do-board/README.md

 Here's a breakdown of the available scripts

-- dev: Runs development environment tasks concurrently.
+- **dev**: Runs development environment tasks concurrently.
 It watches for changes in files and starts the backend server.
-- build: Builds the project by compiling JavaScript using Rollup and compiling SCSS to CSS.
+- **build**: Builds the project by compiling JavaScript using Rollup and compiling SCSS to CSS.
-- start-backend: Starts the backend server by navigating to the backend directory and executing the Python script.
+- **start-backend**: Starts the backend server by navigating to the backend directory and executing the Python script.
-- css-compile: Compiles SCSS files into compressed CSS with source maps and embeds sources.
+- **css-compile**: Compiles SCSS files into compressed CSS with source maps and embeds sources.
-- css-lint: Lints SCSS files using Stylelint to ensure code quality and consistency.
+- **css-lint**: Lints SCSS files using Stylelint to ensure code quality and consistency.
-- css-prefix: Adds vendor prefixes to the CSS file using Autoprefixer.
+- **css-prefix**: Adds vendor prefixes to the CSS file using Autoprefixer.
-- css: Runs both css-compile and css-prefix scripts sequentially to compile SCSS files and add prefixes to CSS.
+- **css**: Runs both css-compile and css-prefix scripts sequentially to compile SCSS files and add prefixes to CSS.
-- watch: Monitors changes in HTML and SCSS files, triggering the build script accordingly.
+- **watch**: Monitors changes in HTML and SCSS files, triggering the build script accordingly.
-- test: Runs linting and CSS compilation tasks to ensure code quality and style consistency.
+- **test**: Runs linting and CSS compilation tasks to ensure code quality and style consistency.
-- format: Formats HTML files using Prettier to maintain consistent code style.
+- **format**: Formats HTML files using Prettier to maintain consistent code style.

 These scripts streamline various development tasks such as compiling code, watching for changes, running tests, and formatting code.